02 Knowledge

 Gross pay is what you earn before anything is deducted.
 Net pay is what lands in your account.
 The difference between the two is made up of income tax, National Insurance contributions, and any pension contributions your employer deducts at source.
 Some payslips also show student loan repayments or salary sacrifice deductions.

 That gap between gross and net can feel significant, particularly early in a career.
-But it's worth understanding what each deduction actually does, rather than experiencing it as money that disappears.
+Knowing what each deduction is for makes the system feel less like money disappearing and more like money doing specific things.

 Your tax code